codeitownit/Phase-1-project/README.md

 The user can:

 * View various pieces of artwork when the page loads.
-* Search for art pieces based on the artwork type and name.
+* Search for art pieces based on the artwork type, artwork name or artist.

-*
+## Live Demo

+Click [here](https://git-scm.com/downloads "Download Git") to view the app.

 ## Prerequisites